-Coping with the loss of a loved one is a devastating and traumatic time under any circumstances but it can be made more distressing if there is uncertainty as to the cause of their death.
-The inquest team at Farleys has a wealth of experience in assisting families at this difficult time and will provide you with the professional support and advice you need.
+Coping with the loss of a loved one is a devastating and traumatic time under any circumstances, but it can be particularly distressing if there is uncertainty as to the cause of their death.
+The inquest team at Farleys has a wealth of experience in assisting families at this difficult time, and our experts are here to provide you with the professional support and advice you need.

-We are proud to be recognised as leaders in this area of law.
-Our inquest lawyers regularly deal with high profile inquests and have strong links with specialist Barristers, coroners and the charity Inquest.
+At Farleys Solicitors, we’re proud to be recognised as leaders in this area of law.
+Our inquest lawyers regularly deal with high-profile inquests, and we have strong links with specialist barristers, Coroners and the charity INQUEST.

-Our expertise in the area of inquest law is also recognised by the Legal Services Commission and as such, we are one of the few legal firms in the country with a franchise to conduct inquests under Legal Aid public funding.
+Our expertise in the area of inquest law is also recognised by the Legal Aid Agency, with our franchise to conduct inquests under Legal Aid public funding.
 For more information about the cost of obtaining legal representation for inquests, please read our page on Funding for Inquests.

 What happens at an Inquest?